orcwg/cra-hub/faq.md

 No. As defined in [Article 3(14)][], an _open-source software steward_ must be a _legal person_, which in the context of the CRA means an legal entity such as a business or nonprofit.

-> [!CAUTION]
-> Pending confirmation through European Commission Guidance that _legal persons_ do not include _natural persons_ in the context of the CRA.
+**🛑 CAUTION:** Pending confirmation through European Commission Guidance that _legal persons_ do not include _natural persons_ in the context of the CRA.

 ### Manufacturers